 Tackling fatigue, stress and anxiety – a holistic approach for everyday care.

-Of course, we want to do something before pain gets chronic or our digestive system out of control.
+Of course, we want to do something before the pain gets chronic or our digestive system out of control.
 However, many of us are resistant to making necessary lifestyle changes, or cannot see how we possibly could with mortgage stress and work pressures forever increasing.
 That is when people come to me.
-I can help them.
 I use herbal medicine and acupuncture that can help regulate the nervous system and circulate that stagnant Qi.
 More often than not, my treatments create the space that people need to see where they can make changes.

 By Dr Jacqueline Barnett (BTCM)

 Acupuncture and Chinese Herbal Medicine practitioner